Paris Museum Pass

 - €78 for 6 days (144 hours)

 Is the Paris Museum Pass worth it?

-However, if you just plan on visiting a few attractions, the Paris Museum Pass might not be worth it.
-In this case, you might want to compare the price of the pass to the sum of the cost of the individual entry tickets.
+However, if you only plan on visiting a few sights, the Paris Museum Pass might not be worth it.
+In this case, you might want to compare the price of the pass to the to the sum of the cost of the individual entry tickets.